thingsboard/thingsboard.github.io/_includes/docs/devices-library/blocks/esp/thingsboard-send-rpc-to-device-block.md

 {% include images-gallery.liquid showListImageTitles="true" imageCollection=changeStateAndMode %}

-Please notice that you can change the LED state only if blinking mode is disabled.
+Please note that you can change the LED state only if blinking mode is disabled.

-In the example code we have functionality to handle RPC commands.
+In the code example we have functionality to handle RPC commands.
 To get ability to control the device we have used the following parts of the code:
 - Callback for RPC requests: